aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 # NGO on Hyperledger Fabric

-This repo will help you run an application that supports donating funds to an NGO (i.e. non-profit), and tracks the spending of those funds.
-Donations and spending are tracked on a Hyperledger Fabric blockchain network.
+The chaincode in ngo.js supports donors donating funds to an NGO (i.e. non-profit), while tracking the spending of those funds and the allocation of the spending records against each donation.
+Donors are therefore able to track how their donations are being spent.
+Donations and spending are tracked on a Hyperledger Fabric blockchain network with both donors and NGO's (non profits) being members of the network.
 The application is 3-tier:

-* Node.js user interface
+* Node.js / Angular user interface, accessing services provided by a REST API
-* REST API, running as a Node.js application
+* REST API, running as a Node.js Express application, using the Hyperledger Fabric SDK to query and invoke chaincode
-* Fabric Chaincode, using Fabric's support for chaincode written in Node.js
+* Fabric Chaincode, written in Node.js

 ## Pre-requisites